What it does: Designs, builds and sustains assets, infrastructure and facilities

 Downer invests a lot of resources in training grads and views them as the future leaders of the business.
 If you aspire to move up the ranks you’ll receive plenty of support and encouragement.
 That said, as you are promoted, you’ll find yourself spending less time doing what you trained to do (e.g. being an engineer) and lots more time managing people and projects.

-The company is somewhat siloed meaning your experience will differ depending on where you’re working.
+Your experience will differ depending on where you’re working.
 Downer staff seem to not spend much time socialising after hours.
-Nonetheless, managers are approachable and co-workers typically friendly and supportive.
+Nonetheless, managers are approachable and co-workers are typically friendly and supportive.
 You can also expect a reasonable work-life balance.

-Overall satisfaction rating among grad employees: 4.4 stars
+Overall satisfaction rating among grad employees: 4.3 out of 5

 "Downer has a proud history of employing the best people and working closely with our customers to help them be successful.
 Regardless of where in Australia you study, chances are that you benefit from the transportation, infrastructure and technology & communication services we provide millions of Australians every day.

-Our Graduate Development Program is a two-year program providing exposure to different areas of the business through structured rotations, regular core development training sessions, networking opportunities and one-on-one executive mentoring from our business leaders.
+Our program is a two-year commitment providing exposure to different areas of the business through induction, structured rotations, development workshops, annual conference, networking opportunities and one-on-one mentoring from our business leaders.

 Commencing a graduate career with Downer will undoubtedly broaden your horizons.
 Regardless of your academic discipline, you will be encouraged to step out of your comfort zone and work with team members across all sections and levels of the business.
 Although you will ultimately be accountable for your own your future, we will both challenge and support you in realising your full potential and aligning your professional growth to our business objectives and that of the customers we support.

 Downer’s ongoing success centres on an inclusive environment.
-This means we embrace diversity of thought and the innovative solutions it generates for our customers.
-Key to this is attracting, selecting, developing and retaining talent from a vast array of backgrounds and experiences, so we actively encourage applicants from all sections of the community to apply for our Graduate Development Program."
+This means we embrace the diversity of thought and the innovative solutions it generates for our customers.
+Key to this is attracting, selecting, developing and retaining talent from a vast array of backgrounds and experiences, so we actively encourage applicants from all sections of the community to apply for the Downer Graduate Program."